 Tow Foundation Seeks Executive Assistant to the President and ChairmanSep 24, 2019

 The Tow Foundation welcomes applications for an Executive Assistant to the President and Chairman.
-This position reports the President and offers a salary range of $60,000 – $65,000 (commensurate with experience and qualifications).
+This position reports the President.

 The Executive Assistant plays a critical role in supporting the Foundation’s President, Chairman and Board of Directors through exceptional administrative and project management support.

 Responsibilities are focused on supporting the executives and board members to ensure the Foundation’s critical business and decision-making are effective and efficient.

 This is a dynamic position within an entrepreneurial organization that requires a talent for innovative and collaborative problem-solving, continuous learning and improvement.
 This is an ideal role for a candidate interested in contributing to the mission and operations of a family foundation focused on high impact philanthropy.

 - Manage all incoming & outgoing scheduling requests, keep calendars updated with complete and